-Embry-Riddle Aeronautical University - Worldwide is proud to offer an exciting new workforce development initiative that connects transitioning U.S. military personnel, veterans and military spouses to committed aerospace industry hiring partners.
+Embry-Riddle Aeronautical University - Worldwide is proud to offer an exciting workforce development initiative that connects transitioning U.S. military personnel, veterans and military spouses to committed aerospace industry hiring partners.

 Applicants are not required to have an aviation maintenance background, but a mechanical aptitude is required.
 Since the training classroom is the duty location for active service members, full-time attendance is mandatory.